 Students in Enrollment Category Four will complete Write to Register as part of their English class in SF State’s Early Start Program.

-To learn more about the Write to Register process, please visit the English Tutoring Center (ETC).
+To learn more about the Write to Register process, please visit the Write to Register page.

 The three options you may choose from are: